wellington-oj/ebserver/README.md

 # dashboard

 example on how to use it (on JavaScript):
+The Android app it's a very simple example of how to use the dashboard.

+Remeber to change the ip address (to the server ip) and port in MainActivity and to add the server ip to network_security_config at res/xml.

  //Starting the execution by sending "what_now" to the server.
 ```